 Musu had been abandoned years ago, and left for dead, owing probably to her obvious disability.
 SOS have taken care of her all her life, and she became one of my first patients a year ago.
 She was looked after by Auntie Hawa, a dedicated and loving woman, who treated Musu like her own daughter.
-Despite all the difficulties and hardships she faced, Auntie Hawa never gave up on Musu, as many others had, but instead fought to give her everything she could.
+Despite all the difficulties and hardships she faced, Auntie Hawa never gave up on Musu, as many others had, but instead

 Without a doubt, Musu's last year was full of opportunities, care, fun and unconditional love.
 Aunti Hawa did such a great job, and supported by Auntie Mammie the boss of the disabled children's home, Musu was well taken care of.